nightconcept/boba-site/project/boba-syntax.md

 }

 fn load_config() -> Result<Config, error> {
+    // (In this example, read_file and parse_json are assumed to be
+    // functions from Boba's standard library.)

     // `read_file` returns a `Result<string, error>`.
     // If it's an `Err`, `?` returns it from `load_config`.
     // If it's `Ok`, `?` gives us the string content.